MoFa-Development/recursive-data-structures/README.md

 # Custom Recursive Data Structures

-A collection of custom implementations of linked data structures.
+A collection of custom implementations of recursive data structures.
 Developed for educational purposes in Computer Science class.
 There will probably appear some more examples using these data structures in the future.

 ## Build